-Externship helps new and experienced medical coders get real-world experience coding actual redacted medical charts.
+Practicum/Externship helps new and experienced medical coders get real-world experience coding actual redacted medical charts.
 This coding practice tool helps to improve coding skills across multiple specialties, allowing a new coder to gain coding and billing experience.
+Working experiences will be role played directly from input by employers to prepare the student for employment.

-Certified Professional Coder II
+Professional Coder II